 Reason for the extension is that the prohibition has been successful in reducing the number of disruptive loiterers in the area.
 An official report says that the problems have not merely been moved to areas where the prohibition is not in effect.

 When the measure was first introduced it attracted the attention of media outlets around the world.
-Closer to home, the borough soon discovered that its prohibition signs quickly became popular collectors items.
+Closer to home, the borough soon discovered that its prohibition signs quickly became popular collectors items (Read: the signs were stolen).

 The borough then decided to offer the signs for sale on its website, donating the profits to a charity.

-The burough has no plans to introduce the prohibition at other locations in the neighborhood.
+The borough has no plans to introduce the prohibition at other locations in the neighborhood.

 Do not republish or repost.